Back to prior page

 Jack Perrin's Starlight was one of the smartest horses in the movies, and is relatively easy to spot ... because he has a bunch of "spots" on the face, neck and body.

-The most noticeable markings are two large spots on the left side behind the nose and above the horse's mouth.
+The most noticeable are two large spots on the left side behind the nose and above the mouth.

-Western film fans and Old Corral visitors: if you spot this particular horse while you're watching a video, jot down the film name and who was the rider, and send the Old Corral webmaster an e-mail.
+If you spot Starlight while you're watching a video, jot down the film name and who was the rider, and send the Old Corral webmaster an e-mail.

 (Courtesy of Ed Phillips)